toluaina/toluaina.github.io/docs/tutorial/selecting-schema.md

+# Selecting Schema

 Postgres supports having multiple schemas in the same database.
 You can select an alternative schema using the node `schema` attribute.

 The default schema is the `public` schema.